 Are Prime Day deals competitive?

 Amazon has a plethora of offers on its site each day and those are usually some of the best prices you can find on consumer tech.
-Whether you’re after a Samsung Galaxy S21 or a Philips Hue smart lighting system, chances are you’ll get them cheaper on Amazon than any other Aussie retailer.
+Whether you’re after a Samsung Galaxy S21 or a Nikon Z 7II camera, chances are you’ll get them cheaper on Amazon than any other Aussie retailer.
 It’s even more the case with Prime Day deals.

-Leading the raft of deals during Prime Day 2021 will be Amazon’s own products, including all the Echo and Kindle products, not to mention Ring security devices.
+Leading the raft of deals during Prime Day 2022 will be Amazon’s own products, including all the Echo and Kindle products, not to mention Ring security devices.
 Amazon is also one of the most convenient places to score a discount on the Oculus VR headsets and, now, lay your hands on official stock of Samsung devices, Xiaomi phones, Instant Pots, Nikon and Canon photography gear, and Apple products, whether iPhones, MacBooks, Apple Watches or iPads.

 You can easily score about 35% off on Amazon’s own devices during Prime Day which, for the rest of the year probably don’t drop more than 28% or thereabouts.
 If you’ve managed to score a AU$500 discount on Samsung or Huawei devices during one of Amazon’s regular deals, then it’s highly likely that the discount will be much deeper come Prime Day.
 It’s the perfect time to snag a Nintendo Switch or find the lowest prices on the best premium headphones – cheaper than any other retailer who will likely be scrambling to price-match.